dashish333/dashish333.github.io/_posts/2020-06-14-leaderboard.md

 ## Challenge:

-Well the first attempt to solve the problem is to look over internet.
-But eventually I wasn't lucky enough to find a solution.
-Eventually upon reading other blogs and ES document and reported issues, I found that a direct solution is not available with ES.
+Well, the first attempt to solve the problem is to look over the internet.
+But eventually, I wasn't lucky enough to find a solution.
+Eventually, upon reading other blogs and ES document and reported issues, I found that a direct solution is not available with ES.
 The solution demands, nested/pipeline aggregation and bucket sort script, which looks somewhat like the below structure (will see actual *kibana* query soon):
 - Level 1: aggregate on users
   - Level 2: aggregate on score category
-  - Level 2: aggregate on module
+  - Level 2: aggregate on the module
     - Level 3: aggregate on activity type
-  - Level 2: bucket script to compute total score
+  - Level 2: bucket script to compute the total score
   - Level 2: sorting on the desired module count/ total score

-Well no doubt the *elastic* has some fantastic capability of searching and aggregating.
-But our problem was little more complex.
+Well, no doubt the *elastic* has some fantastic capability of searching and aggregating.
+But our problem was a little more complex.
 We would like to sort first level buckets i.e authors, based on the values from the inner level bucket values or total score computed at level 2.

 <span style="color: Maroon;">
-Well this is something for which I couldn't find any solution over web or in ES documentation, as there's no functionality/feature which allows to directly implement a solution for the defined problem.
-Well as far I can remember this is an open issue with ES team.
+Well, this is something for which I couldn't find any solution over the web or in ES documentation, as there's no functionality/feature which allows to directly implement a solution for the defined problem.
+Well, as far I can remember this is an open issue with ES team.
 Eventually, with after some deliberate efforts, we contrived the ranking feature for our portal by using the ES core functionality itself.
-It may not be the best solution but served our deliverbale and is time efficient.
+It may not be the best solution but served our deliverable and is time-efficient.
 <span>

 ## Solution: